-The abstract for the manuscript should not exceed 350 words.
-The abstract may be a compact text or may be structured into the separate sections Background, the context and purpose of the study; Results, the main findings; Conclusion, brief summary and potential implications.
+The abstract should summarize the context and purpose of the study, the main findings and provide a brief summary and potential implications.
 Abbreviations should be used sparingly in the abstract.
-If used, then only common ones should be employed.
 Citations and references should not be given in abstracts.
+Only standard characters and those that can be included using the font type "symbol" are allowed.